I see a huge problem among us women, especially when women are in a relationship.

 Worse still is the example of when we are so scared of losing people’s approval that we actually do wrong by them.
 For example, when you are so much of a pleaser that you are too scared to call someone up and say:

 ‘I’m so sorry, I’m going to be late by 30 minutes’.

 And because you’re too scared, you end up disappointing people because you kept them in the dark.

 (There Are Exactly 7 Signs That A Woman is Perceived as Low Value to Men.
 Do You Know What They Are? (& How to Avoid Them Like the Plague)?
 Click here to find out right now…)

-I’m not saying they don’t love their child; but this act itself, more often than not, comes from a place of not wanting to lose the child’s love, affection or even the attachment of the child.
+I’m not saying they don’t love their child.
+But this act itself, more often than not, comes from a place of not wanting to lose the child’s love, affection or even the attachment of the child.

-Too bad children are so dependent on you.
-Until they’re not.
+Too bad children are so dependent on you, until they’re not.

 The ‘K’ Word

 The classic phrase used by a pleaser is: ‘keep him happy’ or ‘keep her happy’.